Does somebody tell me how many people have fainted at an Obama rally lately?

 The White House has been buying off whoever they need to buy off to get this done.

-You know, even Democrats who voted for this thing, some of them, Paul or what's it, Ben Nelson.
+You know, even Democrats who voted for this thing, some of them, Paul, or what's it, Ben Nelson, he is out there saying, you know, we ought to junk this and start all over.

-We we should have focused on the economy first, which they did, by the way, and gave us the current predicament that we are in.
+We should have focused on the economy first, which they did, by the way, and gave us the current predicament that we are in.

-Breaking the record in 1982, I and and you know there you have to conclude here that extending unemployment benefits also extends unemployment and contributes to unemployment.
+And you have to conclude here that extending unemployment benefits also extends unemployment and contributes to unemployment.

 There can be no question about it.